 IDFA-14 Impact on Ad Quality platforms

-The acquisition of SafeDK by Applovin last year has moved Ad Quality platforms into the spotlight.
-The main 2 solutions in the market today are SafeDK and SOOMLA.
+Ad Quality has moved to the spotlight last year with rumors of Apple’s intention to crack down on bad ad experiences and greater reliance of the industry on ad based monetization.
+There are 2 main solutions in the market (SOOMLA + one more).
 None of these services are relaying on IDFA so nothing really to report here.
 As someone once said – no news is good news (Supposedly it was King James I of England).

 The impact on publishers’ monetization